justinkelly/justinkelly.github.io/_posts/2020-01-07-benchmarking-computer-vision-transcription-of-historical-handwritten-documents.md

 Given how well Google Cloud performed with the very hard to read Charles Evans diary I'll take some samples from the super hard Jenkins diaries for analysis.
 Anything above 0% accuracy for alot of these pages would be an amzaing result.

+Text extraction from historical maps the SLV have will then be the next area for benchmarking.

 <a id="notes"></a>
 ## Notes and acknowledgements